filecoin-project/specs/src/systems/filecoin_markets/deal/_index.md

 - 7. Declared faults are penalized to a smaller degree than detected faults by `CronActor`.
 Miners declare failing sectors by invoking `StorageMinerActor.DeclareFaults` and X of the `StorageDealCollateral` will be slashed and power corresponding to these sectors will be tempororily lost.
 However, miners can only declare faults when they are not in `Challenged` status.
 - 8. Miners can then recover faults by invoking `StorageMinerActor.RecoverFaults` and have sufficient `StorageDealCollateral` in their available balances.
 FaultySectors are recommitted and power is only restored at the next PoSt submission.
 Miners will not be able to invoke `RecoverFaults` when they are in the `Challenged` status.
-- 9. Sectors that are failing for `storagemining.MaxFaults` consecutive ChainEpochs will be cleared and result in `StoragePowerActor.SlashPledgeCollateral`.
+- 9. Sectors that are failing for `storagemining.MAX_CONSECUTIVE_FAULTS` consecutive ChainEpochs will be cleared and result in `StoragePowerActor.SlashPledgeCollateral`.
   - TODO: set `X` parameter

 # Submit PoSt